-Basing your diet on plant foods is a great first step to eating well and reducing your cancer risk.
-Research shows that vegetables and fruit probably reduce your risk of cancers, including:
+Basing your diet on these types of foods is a great first step to eating well and helps to protect yourself against cancer.

 Tips for eating more plant foods

-- Vegetables and fruit – fresh, frozen, dried and canned in water or natural juices all count towards your 5 A DAY
+- Vegetables (excluding potatoes) and fruit – fresh, frozen, dried and canned in water or natural juices all count towards your 5 A DAY.

-- Pulses – eg lentils, peas and beans count towards your 5 A DAY
+- Pulses such as lentils, peas and beans all count towards your 5 A DAY.

-- Grains and cereals – eg rice, oats, pasta, bread, cous cous and unsweetened breakfast cereals.
-Opt for wholegrain varieties, and limit highly processed foods, such as cakes and pastries
+- Grains and cereals such as rice, oats, pasta, bread, couscous and unsweetened breakfast cereals.
+Opt for wholegrain varieties and limit highly processed foods, such as cakes and pastries.

-- Root vegetables – eg swede, celeriac, new potatoes and sweet potatoes.
-Try to not add fat, such as butter or cream, and opt for boiled or steamed rather than roasted or fried in oil
+- Starchy vegetables eg potatoes.
+Try not to add fat, such as butter or cream, and opt for boiled or steamed starchy vegetables rather than roasted or fried in oil.